Ssekyene/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 7. Prints the sum of the two diagonals of a square matrix of integers.

 100. Sets the value of a pointer to a char.

+101. Contains the password for the `crackme2` executable.